anki-geo/ultimate-geography/CONTRIBUTING.md

       Autonomous region of Portugal.: 'Autonomní území Portugalska.'
   no_change:
     - Andorra
-  target_additions:
+target_adaptations:
+  notes.note.pacific-ocean.fields.field.country-info:
+    intent: adapt
+    ownership: translation
+    expected_source: ''
-    notes.note.pacific-ocean.fields.field.country-info: 'Známý též jako Pacifik.'
+    target: 'Známý též jako Pacifik.'
+    reason: Czech target intentionally adds the common alternative name.
 ```

 Use `translations.direct` for reusable translations of exact non-empty source text.
 Use `translations.contextual` when the same source needs a path-specific translation or when a translation should only apply under one note/field.
 Use `translations.no_change` for translator-reviewed text that intentionally remains identical to English; this is different from an unreviewed missing translation.
-Use `translations.target_additions` only when the source field is intentionally blank but the translated target should add text.
+Use a top-level typed `target_adaptations` entry when the target must intentionally differ structurally or add text to an empty source field.
+Record its ownership, expected source value, target value (for `intent: adapt`), and a concrete reason; use `intent: delete` for an intentional target-only removal.

 Brain Brew checks these keys against the current source.
 If English changes from `Autonomous region of Portugal.` to a different sentence, the stale contextual key fails verification instead of silently applying the old translation to new text.